kevinsuner/kevinsuner.com/content/writings/the-imp-guys-would-not-be-happy.md

 it under the ground—and decentralized by nature.

 Not much has changed from its original design and implementation.
-We have added things on top of it that's for sure, but the foundation is still there and holding strong.
+We have added things on top of it, that's for sure, but the foundation is still there and holding strong.
 What is becoming more and more problematic is our over-reliance on hosting providers, which at times throw half of the Internet into the void for hours on end—yes, I'm talking about AWS and the "us-east-1" incident—.